A Hierarchical Multilevel Markov Chain Monte Carlo Algorithm with Applications to Uncertainty Quantification in Subsurface Flow: Model Problem

-{Recall that the coarser levels in our multilevel estimator are introduced only to accelerate the convergence and that the multilevel estimator is still an unbiased estimator of the expected value of $Q_L$ with respect to the posterior $\pi^L$ on the finest level $L$.
-Hence, the posterior distributions on the coarser levels $\pi^\ell$, $\ell=0,\ldots,L-1$, do not have to model the measured data as faithfully as $\pi^L$.
-In particular, this means that we can choose larger values of the fidelity parameter $\sigma_{F,\ell}^2$ on the coarse levels, which will increase the acceptance probability on the coarser levels, since it is easier to match the model response $F^\ell(\theta_\ell)$ with the data $F_\mathrm{obs}$.
-As we will see below (cf. Assumption A3), the growth in $\sigma_{F,\ell}^2$ has to be controlled.}
+where $F^\ell(\theta_\ell) = \mathcal F(p_\ell(\theta_\ell))$.
+Recall that the coarser levels in our multilevel estimator are introduced only to accelerate the convergence and that the multilevel estimator is still an unbiased estimator of the expected value of $Q_L$ with respect to the posterior $\nu^L$ on the finest level $L$.
+Hence, the posterior distributions on the coarser levels $\nu^\ell$, $\ell=0,\ldots,L-1$, do not have to model the measured data as faithfully as $\nu^L$.
+In particular, this means that we can choose larger values of the fidelity parameter $\sigma_{F,\ell}^2$ on the coarse levels, which will increase the acceptance probability on the coarser levels.
+The growth in $\sigma_{F,\ell}^2$ has to be controlled, as we will see below (cf. Assumption A3).